gbayarri/json_generator/README.md

 The *json_schemas* folder must exist before executing the script.
 The file *biobb_package.json* won't be affected by the script's execution.

+### config folder

+The *config* folder must exist before executing the script.
+All the JSON config files will be saved in this folder.

 ## Docs specifications

 All the docs must be written in correct [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format and they must be properly indented.
 Example of documentation: